INSIDE: Everything you need to know about planning a London Itinerary 4 Days Long.

 Wander into Hyde Park, past Serpentine Lido to see the Princess Diana Memorial Fountain, and make your way to Kensington Palace.

 Hot tip: Take the kids to the wondrous Princess Diana Memorial Playground quick smart.
 Be prepared for a queue to get into this Peter Pan themed playground.

 There’s a cafe outside the gates to grab a coffee or lunch.

 Book entry tickets to London’s Kensington Palace apartments and spend an hour or two perusing the King’s State Apartments and the Queen’s State Apartments, and grounds.

 The ticket includes two new exhibitions to celebrate the 200th anniversary of Queen Victoria’s birth at Kensington Palace, Princess Diana’s home before she passed in that tragic accident.

-London Science Museum & Natural History Museum of London
+No.10: London Science Museum & Natural History Museum of London

 If you are not into palaces, make your way to the London Science museum on Exhibition road, and/or the Natural History Museum.

 Take a look at our reviews of both London museums.